afteralec/rec-rest/README.md

 - Get CI working via Github Actions
 - Develop a layer for error handling
 - Add some logs, metrics, eventing and error tracking
-- Optimize some of the underlying queries (see Some Of These Queries Suck)
+- Optimize some of the underlying queries and put everything in Transactions (see Some Of These Queries Suck)
 - Add a bunch more unit tests (see Why Integration Tests?)
 - Flesh out the input handling to allow for different inputs, for example, a range of hours, days, or years